-Variable name Description Format Value description Comments NPR Count of the number of procedures (PR) on the discharge record Numeric Count of procedures (principal and all secondary procedures) Not used by the IQI SAS program (used by the SPSS program).
+Variable name Description Format Value description Comments NDX Count of the number of diagnoses (DX) on the discharge record Numeric Count of diagnoses (principal and all secondary diagnoses) Not used by the IQI SAS program.
 If not present in the input data file it is not necessary to create a dummy variable.
 Definition is: If the 1 st discharge record has 1 Pr and the 2 nd has 2, NPR would be 1 for the 1 st record and 2 for the 2 nd .
+PR1 - PR30 ICD-9-CM procedure codes.
+PR1 is the principal diagnosis, PR2- PR30 are secondary procedures.
+String, 3 or 4 characters (do not include decimal point)" Procedure code Users with more or fewer secondary procedures should modify the parameter &NPR in CONTROL_IQI.SAS to reflect the number of diagnoses.
+NPR Count of the number of procedures (PR) on the discharge record Numeric Count of procedures (principal and all secondary procedures) Not used by the IQI SAS program.
+If not present in the input data file it is not necessary to create a dummy variable.
+Definition is: If the 1 st discharge record has 1 Pr and the 2 nd has 2, NPR would be 1 for the 1 st record and 2 for the 2 nd .
 PRDAY1 - PRDAY30 Days from admission to procedure.
-PR1 is the principal procedure, PR2-PR30 are secondary procedures.
+PR1 is the principal procedure, PR2- PR30 are secondary procedures.
 Numeric Days from Admission to Procedure Not used by the IQI program.
 If not present in the input data file it is not necessary to create a dummy variable.
 YEAR Year of discharge.
 The patient's year of discharge.
 For example, a patient discharged on July 7, 2004 would have a discharge year of '2004.'
 Numeric YYYY Discharge year should be within the range of 1997 to 2006.
 DQTR Quarter of discharge.
 The calendar quarter of the patient's discharge.
 For example, a patient discharged on July 7, 2004 would have a discharge quarter of '3.'
-Numeric 1 January-March 2 April-June 3 July-September 4 October-December AHRQ comorbidity variables Required if Risk-Adjusted PSI rates are desired.
+Numeric 1 January-March 2 April-June 3 July-September 4 October-December